Nizari–Seljuk conflicts: Nizari foothold in Jabal Bahra', Syria

 As the Fatimid Caliphate declined soon after the Nizari–Musta'li schism, the bulk of the Ismailis of Syria rallied toward the Nizaris.
-In this third phase of their activity in Syria from 1130 until 1151, the Nizaris obtained and held several strongholds in the Jabal Bahra' (the Syrian Coastal Mountain Range).
-Following the Crusaders' failure to capture Jabal Bahra', the Nizaris had quickly reorganized under da'i Abu al-Fath and transferred their activities from the cities to this mountainous region.
-Little is known about this period of Nizaris in Syria.
+In this third phase of their activity in Syria from 1130 until 1151, the Nizaris obtained and held several strongholds in Jabal Bahra' (the Syrian Coastal Mountain Range).
+After the Crusaders' failure to capture Jabal Bahra', the Nizaris had quickly reorganized under the da'i Abu al-Fath and transferred their activities from the cities to this mountainous region.
+Little is known about this period of the Nizaris in Syria.
 They obtained their first fortress, al-Qadmus, by purchasing it in 1132–1133 from the governor of al-Kahf Castle, Sayf al-Mulk ibn 'Amrun.
-Al-Kahf itself was later sold by Sayf al-Mulk's son, Musa, to prevent the castle's fall to his rival cousins.
-In 1136–1137, the Frankish-occupied Khariba was captured by local Nizaris.
-In 1140–1141, the Nizaris captured Masyaf by killing Sunqur, who commanded the fort on behalf of the Banu Munqidh of Shayzar.
-Khawabi, Rusafa, Maniqa, and Qulay'a were captured around the same time.
-A few decades later, William of Tyre put the number of these castles at ten and the Nizari population there at 60,000.
+Afterward, al-Kahf was also sold to the Nizaris by Sayf al-Mulk's son, Musa, to prevent the castle's fall to his rival cousins.
+In 1136–1137, the Crusader-occupied Khariba castle was captured by local Nizaris.
+In 1140–1141, the Nizaris captured Masyaf by killing Sunqur, who commanded the fort on behalf of the Munqidhites of Shayzar.
+The fortresses of Khawabi, Rusafa, Maniqa, and Qulay'a were captured around the same time.
+The 12th-century chronicler William of Tyre counted ten Nizari castles with a population of 60,000.

-The Nizari enemies at this point were the local Sunni rulers and the Crusader Latin states of Antioch and Tripoli, and the Turkish governors of Mosul; the latter was in the strategic region between the Nizari centers in Syria and Persia.
-In 1148, the Zengid emir Nur al-Din Mahmud abolished the Shia forms of prayer in Aleppo, which was considered as an open war against the Ismailis and Shia Aleppines.
-A year later a Nizari contingent assisted Prince Raymond of Antioch in his campaign against Nur al-Din; both Raymond and the Nizari commander Ali ibn Wafa' were killed in the subsequent battle at Inab in June 1149.
+The Nizaris' enemies at this point were the local Sunni rulers and the Crusader states of Antioch and Tripoli, and the Turkish governors of Mosul; the last controlled the strategic region between the Nizari centers in Syria and Persia.
+In 1148, the Zengid emir of Aleppo, Nur al-Din, abolished Shia prayer in Aleppo, which was considered an act of war against the Ismailis and other Shia Aleppines.
+A year later, a Nizari contingent assisted Prince Raymond of Antioch in his campaign against Nur al-Din; both Raymond and the Nizari commander Ali ibn Wafa' were killed in the subsequent battle at Inab in June 1149.

 A succession dispute occurred after the death of Shaykh Abu Muhammad, the head of the Nizari da'wa in Syria.
 Eventually, the leadership was passed to Rashid al-Din Sinan by orders from Alamut.
-He managed to consolidate the Nizari position in Syria by adopting appropriate policies towards the Crusaders, Nur al-Din, and Saladin.
+He managed to consolidate the Nizari position in Syria against the Crusaders, Nur al-Din, and Saladin.